ssardina/pynbl/README.md

 - a Pandas table with _**games' information**_ (e.g., team names, scores, date, venue, etc.).
 - a Pandas table with stats for each _**teams' stint lineup**_ (e.g., lineup of players who played together in different intervals during the game).

-These Pandas Dataframes can then be saved in various formats, inclding CSV and Excel.
+These Pandas Dataframes can then be saved in various formats, including CSV and Excel.

-To compute the above tables, the system also extracts/computes, via various functions, the following information:

-- **Game information**, including teams, scores, venue, and date.
-- The **starting lineup** of a team.
-- A **table of stints** for each team containing the lineup of players of each stint, the intervals and the number of minutes the stint was on court.
-- A **play-by-play** DataFrame, with and without the stint id on each play for each team (denoting which lineups where on court at a play).

 - [Pynbl: Python AUS Bball Statistic System](#pynbl-python-aus-bball-statistic-system)
   - [1.
 Pre-requisites](#1-pre-requisites)